Neil Marshall

 Neil Marshall (born 25 May 1970) is an English film and television director, editor, producer, and screenwriter.
-He directed the horror films Dog Soldiers (2002) and The Descent (2005), the science fiction action film Doomsday (2008), the historical war film Centurion (2010), the superhero action film Hellboy (2019), and the adventure horror film The Reckoning (2020).
+He directed the horror films Dog Soldiers (2002) and The Descent (2005), the science fiction action film Doomsday (2008), the historical war film Centurion (2010), the superhero horror film Hellboy (2019), and the adventure horror film The Reckoning (2020).

 Marshall has also directed numerous television series, including two episodes of the HBO fantasy drama series Game of Thrones: "Blackwater" and "The Watchers on the Wall", the latter of which earned him a nomination for the Primetime Emmy Award for Outstanding Directing for a Drama Series.

 Early life

 Marshall was born in Newcastle upon Tyne, England.
 He was inspired to become a film director when he saw Raiders of the Lost Ark (1981) at the age of eleven.
 He began making home movies using Super 8 mm film, and in 1989, he attended film school at Newcastle Polytechnic.
 In the next eight years, he worked as a freelance film editor.